Miley Cyrus: Musical style and influence

 Miley Cyrus has been described mainly as a pop singer who has also developed a rock style.
 Her music has also spanned many other different genres including teen pop, country, hip hop, and psychedelic.
 Cyrus has cited Elvis Presley as her biggest inspiration.
 She has also cited artists such as Madonna, Lana Del Rey, Dolly Parton, Timbaland, Whitney Houston, Christina Aguilera, Joan Jett, Lil Kim, Shania Twain, Hanson, OneRepublic, and Britney Spears as influences.
 Since the beginning of her music career, Cyrus has been described as being predominantly a pop artist.
 Her Hannah Montana 2: Meet Miley Cyrus debut studio effort was characterized as sounding similar to her releases as "Hannah Montana" featuring a pop-rock and bubblegum pop sound.
 Cyrus hoped that the release of Breakout (2008) would help distance her from this sound; the record featured Cyrus experimenting with various genres.
 Cyrus co-wrote eight songs for the album and was quoted as saying: "I just hope this record showcases that, more than anything, I'm a [song]writer."
 The songs on her early releases feature lyrics on the topics of love and relationships.

 Cyrus possesses a mezzo-soprano vocal range, although her vocals were once described as alto with a "Nashville twang" in both her spoken and singing voice.
 Her voice has a distinctive raspy sound to it, similar in vein to that of Pink and Amy Winehouse.
 On "Party in the U.S.A."
 (2009), her vocals feature belter refrains, while those on the song "Obsessed" (2009) are described as "husky".
 Releases such as "The Climb" (2009) and "These Four Walls" (2008) feature elements of country music and showcase Cyrus's "twangy vocals".
 Cyrus experimented with an electropop sound on "Fly on the Wall" (2008), a genre that she would explore further with the release of Can't Be Tamed (2010), her third studio album.
 It was initially intended to feature rock elements prior to its completion, and Cyrus claimed after its release that it could be her final pop album.
 The album's songs speak of Cyrus's desire to achieve freedom in both her personal and professional life.
 She began working on Bangerz (2013) during a musical hiatus, and described the record as having a "dirty south feel" prior to its release.
 Critics noted the use of hip hop and synthpop on the album.
 The album's songs are placed in chronological order telling the story of her failed relationship with Liam Hemsworth.
 Cyrus described Miley Cyrus & Her Dead Petz (2015) as "a little psychedelic, but still in that pop world".
 For her rock-influenced album, Plastic Hearts, Cyrus cited Britney Spears and Metallica as major influences.
+Inspired by pop and dance-pop, Endless Summer Vacation (2023) "feels like a recap of her career's 15-plus years, with Cyrus breezing through genres with the ease of a well-seasoned tourist".
+Cyrus related its overall concept to her affection for Los Angeles.